Drink Away Vertigo With Water

 Obviously, water doesn’t cure every case of vertigo.
 As discussed earlier, there can be physiological causes or even environmental toxins.
 But it is good to monitor water intake since the average person expells 90 ounces (2.66 liters) of water daily through urine and perspiration.
 Aim to drink about half your body weight (pounds) in ounces.

 At 150 pounds (68 kg), the human body requires about 75 ounces (2.22 liters) of water throughout the day to remain hydrated.
 Fluid requirements increase at higher altitudes and during physical exertion.
 Generally, the limit for the largest person is sixteen 8-ounce (250 mL) glasses per day.
 People with nephrotic syndrome can have extreme thirst due to kidney dysfunction.
-A nephrologist should individually advise such ones on diet and fluid intake.
+A nephrologist should individually advise patients with liver anomalies on diet and fluid intake.

 If someone has been dehydrated for an extended time, the thirst mechanism shuts down.